 The previous analysis has assumed that no measurement error exists in the probe travel time reports.
 It is expected that if significant measurement error exists, then the use of only a single probe report as an estimate of the population mean for an interval will result in substantial sampling error.
 The robustness of the proposed estimation technique with respect to measurement error was tested by adding a random error term to each probe report used in the previous analysis.
-The error term was normally distributed with a mean of zero and a known standard deviation, σ .
-Equations 1 and 2 were applied to these data as before.
-Eight levels of error were considered such that the coefficient of variation (standard deviation/mean) was approximately = (0.05, 0.1, 0.15, 0.2, 0.25, 0.3, 0.4, and 0.6).
+The error term was normally distributed with a mean of zero and a known standard deviation, $\sigma$ .
+Eqs.
+(1) and (2) were applied to these data as before.
+Eight levels of error were considered such that the coefficient of variation (COV) (standard deviation/mean) was approximately = (0.05, 0.1, 0.15, 0.2, 0.25, 0.3, 0.4 and 0.6).
 All other aspects of the data and the application of the estimation methods remained the same as previously.
-Figure 9 illustrates the average relative estimation error as a function of the coefficient of variation (COV) of the measurement error of the probe travel times.
+Fig. 9 illustrates the average relative estimation error as a function of the COV of the measurement error of the probe travel times.
 As expected, the proposed method provides a smaller average estimation error when the COV of probe measurement error is equal to zero.
-However, Figure 9 also indicates that the error associated with the proposed method remains smaller than the error associated with the biased method until the coefficient of variation of measurement error approaches 0.37.
-The average probe travel time is approximately 57 seconds.
-Thus, if travel times are normally distributed, then the standard deviation of probe travel times, resulting from measurement error, would be equal to 21 seconds.
+However, Fig. 9 also indicates that the error associated with the proposed method remains smaller than the error associated with the biased method until the COV of measurement error approaches 0.37.
+The average probe travel time is $\approx 57$ s.
+Thus, if travel times are normally distributed, then the standard deviation of probe travel times, resulting from measurement error, would be equal to 21 s.
 It would seem highly unlikely that a probe based data collection system, implemented in the field, would provide such a high level of measurement error.
 It would be far more reasonable to assume that the system measurement errors would be associated with a COV in the range of 0.1.
-Regardless, the results in Figure 9 indicate that the proposed estimation method remains superior to the biased method (Equation 1) over a wide range of measurement error, up to and exceeding the range of error likely to be encountered within field applications.
+Regardless, the results in Fig. 9 indicate that the proposed estimation method remains superior to the biased method (Eq.
+(1)) over a wide range of measurement error, up to and exceeding the range of error likely to be encountered within field applications.